 Social Media in Organizational CV Promotion

 Healthcare providers such as hospitals are increasingly leveraging SoMe platforms to promote content consistent with the individual, departmental and organizational clinical or research enterprise.
-Prominent cardiology societies like the ACC (@ACCinTouch,

-@ACCCardioEd) actively post latest CV content to allow experts from across the globe to discuss ideas and provide critique on the new and upcoming research in a centralized deregulated space.
+Prominent cardiology societies like the ACC (@ACCinTouch) actively post latest CV content to allow experts from across the globe to discuss ideas and provide critique on the new and upcoming research in a centralized deregulated space.
 The ACC’s @CardioSmart account serves to provide easy updates for clinicians and patients, readily accessible at the touch of a fingertip through SoMe.
 Patients and patient advocates have also used SoMe to speak out about issues surrounding heart disease.

 Social Media Best Practices

 It is important for clinicians to remember that their online presence is within the public arena that can have far-reaching implications.
+Patients follow CV professionals and SoMe thus providing a means for patient education and compliance towards prescribed care.
 Any public account where professional medical discussions originating from the United States (US) must remain Health Insurance Portability and Accountability Act (HIPAA) compliant(8).
 In contrast, in the European Union, the General Data Protection Rules (GDPR), stipulate that data that has been rendered anonymous are no longer considered personal(9).
 The US-based HIPAA rules have a much broader interpretation.
 There are well known cases where US physicians posting on social media omitted protected health information (PHI), but not sufficiently enough to prevent identification of a patient that resulted in legal consequences(10).
 SoMe users should familiarize themselves with data governance regulations within their own institutions and healthcare systems related to images, case-narratives, etc.

 At the same time, the American Hospital Association also noted institutions evolving from an initial policy of discouragement to a more common sense policy for individual social media use(10).
-In an example health care system, the policy simply now states that “all existing policies, HIPPA considerations and regulations and standards of behavior apply to social media”.
-The American Hospital Association notes some risks of avoiding social media such as missed opportunities to correct misleading health information and to engage with the broader community about new advances.
+It notes some risks of avoiding social media such as missed opportunities to correct misleading health information and to engage with the broader community about new advances.

 When sharing clinical cases in SoMe, in addition to avoiding sharing PHI, it is also important that commentaries remain professional and respectful.
 Offensive or demeaning remarks are not acceptable and may impact reputations of healthcare centers, clinics and teams’ in addition to offending patients.
+It’s important to realize the repercussions of mistrust of peer-reviewed research on the part of the patients.
 Patient-clinician communication should best be left to HIPAA- compliant hospital-endorsed communication platforms.

 The future of Social Media within CV Medicine

 The use of SoMe is evolving and advances in technology and software platforms will by necessity drive how this content is used or delivered to healthcare professionals.
-A wide range of material is actively posted across multiple SoMe platforms in real time, and yet the archiving systems of many SoMe platforms is archaic with little functionality for searching or storing content for future use.
+A wide range of material is actively posted across multiple SoMe platforms in real time, yet archiving systems of many SoMe platforms is archaic with little functionality for searching or storing content for future use.
 Future development of this functionality across SoMe platforms will increasingly be important.

 Major congresses currently promote digital strategies for delegates attending the meeting physically.
 It is conceivable that societies may utilize SoMe to run virtual congresses in the future; particularly in parts of the world where cost considerations may be particularly relevant.
 Award of Continuing Medical Education (CME) credits for educational content posted on SoMe